ruby/www.ruby-lang.org/en/documentation/faq/3/index.md

 ### Are precompiled binaries available?

-A single download that contains everything you need to run Ruby under various Windows operating systems. is available from [RubyCentral's One-click Windows installer](http://www.rubycentral.com/downloads/ruby-install.html).
+A single download that contains everything you need to run Ruby under various Windows operating systems is available from [RubyCentral's One-click Windows installer](http://www.rubycentral.com/downloads/ruby-install.html).
 This installation uses cygwin, and includes Tk support.